Easy Vegan Bean Burritos

 With a mashing implement, mash about half of the beans.
 Make sure there is enough liquid in the mixture to form a thick, saucy base.
 Cook, covered, for another 5 minutes.

 Spoon some the bean mixture onto the centers of each flour tortilla.
 Sprinkle with some grated cheese, if desired, and top with a spoonful or so of salsa.
-Fold the burritos as directed in the illustration below.
+Fold two sides over the filling, then roll up snugly.

 Arrange 2 burritos on each dinner plate.
 Garnish with shredded lettuce and black olives.
 Pass around extra salsa.
 Serve at once.